CBorowski-dev/docs-operaton-org/content/update/minor/720-to-721/wls.md

 * `groovy-xml-$GROOVY_VERSION.jar`
 * `groovy-templates-$GROOVY_VERSION.jar`

-# 4. Maintain the Camunda 7 configuration
+# 4. Maintain the Operatonconfiguration

-If you have previously replaced the default Camunda 7 configuration by a custom configuration following any of the ways outlined in the [deployment descriptor reference][configuration-location], it may be necessary to restore this configuration.
+If you have previously replaced the default Operatonconfiguration by a custom configuration following any of the ways outlined in the [deployment descriptor reference][configuration-location], it may be necessary to restore this configuration.
 This can be done by repeating the configuration replacement steps for the updated platform.

-# 5. Install the Camunda Archive
+# 5. Install the Operaton Archive

-Install the Camunda EAR, or the file `$WLS_DISTRIBUTION/modules/camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear`.
+Install the Operaton EAR, or the file `$WLS_DISTRIBUTION/modules/camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear`.

 # 6. Install the web applications